shoui520/shoui520.github.io/docs/yomichan.md

 You can find it below.
 [[GitHub]](https://github.com/FooSoft/yomichan/releases)

+!!! warning "Yomichan Data"
+    All Yomichan data including dictionaries will be reset, you may be able to just copy the files over from your current Yomichan installation though.

 Download **yomichan-chrome-dev.zip** and unzip it anywhere on your computer.
 Now go to **chrome://extensions** and enable **Developer Mode** in the top right.
 Now click "**Load Unpacked**" and select the folder the .zip was extracted to.